spacer

 Based at the Orchard Clinic, Royal Edinburgh Hospital, Edinburgh.
 The Educational Supervisor is Dr Christopher O'Shea: chris.o'shea@nhslothian.scot.nhs.uk

-Placements in medium security and community forensic psychiatry are available at Royal Edinburgh Hospital, hosted by NHS Lothian.
-Placements in low security are available at Stratheden Hospital, NHS Fife or at other locations across Scotland.
+Trainees in South-East Scotland will rotate through placements in medium security and community forensic psychiatry, both available at The Orchard Clinic, Royal Edinburgh Hospital, hosted by NHS Lothian.
+Placements in low security are available at Stratheden Hospital, NHS Fife or can be arranged in other locations across Scotland.
 Prison placements are available at HMP Edinburgh and HMP Addiewell.
+High Secure placements are undertaken at the State Hospital, Cartstairs.

 West of Scotland: